fbparreira/FP/README.md

 `FP` is a collection of my personal functions that I use in my workflow.
 The goal is to make my workflow easier by either creating functions to address simple tasks or build on existing packages to mold the functions to my personal needs.
-“Stolen” ideas from here and there are referenced in the script.
+“Stolen” ideas from here and there are referenced.

 ## Installation